Pueblo of Isleta

+Pueblo of Isleta (Shiewhibak) is a federally recognized tribe and an unincorporated community in Bernalillo County, New Mexico, United States.
+The Tiwa pueblo was originally established in the c.
+14th century.

 Pueblo of Isleta is located in the Middle Rio Grande Valley, 13 mi south of Albuquerque.
 It is adjacent to and east of the main section of Laguna Pueblo.
 The pueblo was built on a knife-shaped lava flow running across an ancient Rio Grande channel.
 The Isleta Pueblo Historic District is listed on the National Register of Historic Places.

+Name

+The Southern Tiwa name of the Pueblo is Shiewhibak (Shee-eh-whíb-bak), also written /tix/ (Note: "Knife-shaped-Ridge-where-they-play-whib.") meaning "a knife laid on the ground to play whib", a traditional footrace.

+The Keres language term for the Pueblo is Dîiw'a'ane or /kjq/, while the Navajo language term is Naatoohó or /nv/).

+Land base

 On January 15, 2016, the tribe's officials and federal government representatives held a ceremony to mark the government's taking into federal trust some 90,151 acres of land (140 square miles) which the Pueblo had then purchased.
-It enlarged their communal territory by 50%.
+It enlarged their communal territory by 50 percent.
 The tribe had worked for more than 20 years to acquire this land, once part of their ancestral homeland.
 It was the largest acquisition of this kind handled under the Barack Obama administration.